alkamauss/content/sites/dev.mauss/posts/complete-flutter-development-automation/+article.md

 - `5` - We're saying that this should only run when changes are made to the master branch.
 - `7-8` - Tags are there just to help differentiate each jobs and pipelines.
 - `10-11` - We'll be building our apk on release mode with the name of YOUR_APP_NAME, you should change this to your own app name.
-- `12-14` - We'll distribute the app by releasing it through App Center, the generated file is located at the build/app/outputs/apk/release folder, and the app and group is according to your own App Center configuration.
+- `12-14` - We'll distribute the app by releasing it through App Center, the generated file is located at the build/app/outputs/apk/release directory, and the app and group is according to your own App Center configuration.

 That's it!
 We have now completed our setup to fully automate flutter development using GitLab's devops specifically.
 All you have to is just start writing some code.
 Cheers!